TERMS OF BUSINESS

 Our service - our role is to advise you and make a suitable recommendation after we have assessed your needs.
 In situations where we are able to arrange insurance for you but do not offer advice, we shall confirm the position to you in writing.
 We will not in any circumstances act as an insurer nor guarantee or warrant the solvency of any insurer.

-Complaints and compensation – We aim to provide you with a high level of customer service at all times but, if you are not satisfied, please contact: DJ Carpenter - Operations Director & Compliance Officer, at the address shown above.
+Complaints and compensation - We aim to provide you with a high level of customer service at all times but, if you are not satisfied, please contact our Operations & Compliance Director, Darryl Carpenter, at the address shown above.
 The matter will be dealt with in line with our internal complaints procedure (written details are available on request).
 If you are still not satisfied, you may be entitled to refer the matter to the Financial Ombudsman Service (FOS).

 Access to the FOS is available for complainants coming within one of the following categories at the time we receive the complaint :